gamevestment/emojistats/README.md

 # emojistats-bot

 A Discord bot that provides statistics on emoji usage.
+Built with [discord-rs](https://github.com/SpaceManiac/discord-rs).

 ## Commands